Botanical Name: Asarum europaeum.

 Other Common Names: Hazelwort, wild nard, false coltsfoot, snakeroot, wild ginger, hasselurt (Danish), Haselwurz (German), asaro (Spanish), asaret d’Europe (French).

-Habitat: Azarabacca is endemic to the deciduous forests in Southern and Central Europe, Siberia and the Caucasus.
+Habitat: Asarabacca is endemic to the deciduous forests of Southern and Central Europe, Siberia, and the Caucasus.

 The plant prefers shaded areas and moist humus-rich, calcareous soil.

 The plant has become popular as an ornamental plant in many parts of the world with temperate climates, as it is an evergreen and can form a beautiful ground cover.

 Description: Asarabacca belongs to the Aristolochiaceae or the birthwort family.
 It is a perennial plant that can reach a height to 10-15 cm (4 to 6 inches) tall.

 It has creeping and branching rhizomes and dark green, shiny 5-10 cm wide leaves.